blade-sensei/ft-internal-team/README.md

 I could not implement this feature.

 I only could see that there are solutions like HTML5 feature and Service workers

+## Some problems

+- My developer account has not access to /content routes of FT API so i can't get full article information.
+I mocked the data from a example given in your documentation.

+- An article json object has the property 'bodyXML', i could not create paragraphs correctly from that string.

+- Footer section is not correctly sticky

+## Improvements

+This app is a first version many things can be improve, like: search sorting, cover test, create components, refactor controllers etc...